Skip to content

 Epidermis

-The epidermis shows a slightly acidic environment aroand a pH of 5.5, which varies slightly between individuals. settle on the epidermis bacteria.
-These bacteria do not damage the skin but, on the contrary, protect it from the colonization of potentially harmful germs.
-They keep the supply of nutrients low, so that foreign bacteria find relatively unfavorable life factors.
-They stabilize the skin environment and are part of the immune system.
+The epidermis has a slightly acidic environment around a pH of 5.5, which varies slightly from person to person. bacteriaThese bacteria do not harm the skin, but rather protect it from the colonization of potentially harmful germs.
+They keep the supply of nutrients low, so that foreign bacteria find relatively unfavorable conditions.
+They thus stabilize the skin's environment and constitute a component of the immune system.

 Dermis